juniorliu95/juniorliu95/README.md

 ## Summary

-I am a researcher in Toshiba Corp, currently focusing on anomaly detection on sensor data.
+I am a researcher in Toshiba Corp, currently focusing on unsupervised anomaly detection.
 I am also a PhD candidate at Kyoto University, working in the field of the medical inforamtics.

 ## Experience